We are all paranoid about losing our cryptocurrencies to theft on centralized exchanges. Aren’t we?

 - Airswaps [Under development]

-Now it is time to hear from you: So which Dex are you using?
+Now it is time to hear from you: Which Dex do you use?
 Did I miss any major Dex with good liquidity?
 What do you think about the future of Dex?

 Let me know your thoughts and comments in the comments section below.